nkalupahana/branchProtection/README.md

 # Branch Protection
-A GitHub Actions-based branch protection system.
+A GitHub Actions-based branch protection system. should be reverted

 ## Model
 - `codeowners.json` defines who can merge into which branch.
 These are the people who must merge in PRs into those branches.